Tropical Storm Erin Leaves Death, Damage In Atlantic | Weather.com

 Tropical Storm Erin Forms In Eastern Atlantic

-At least six people have reportedly been killed by intense flooding caused by heavy thunderstorms on the island of São Vicente, Cabo Verde, according to preliminary information.
-Local media is citing Civil Protection Councilor José Carlos who says four of the victims were children.
+At least seven people were killed by intense flooding caused by heavy thunderstorms on the island of São Vicente, Cabo Verde, according to preliminary information.
+The report comes from the islands' Ministry of Education, which added that four of the victims were children.

-The heavy rainfall was the result of Tropical Storm Erin, formerly Invest 97L, a cluster of storms being monitored by the National Hurricane Center (NHC).
+The heavy rainfall was the result of Tropical Storm Erin, formerly Invest 97L, a cluster of storms that was being monitored by the National Hurricane Center (NHC).

 (MORE: Tracking Tropical Storm Erin)